Molissa Fenley: Current work

-Recognition and Professional Affiliations
+Recognition and professional affiliations

 Fenley's contribution to her field has been recognized with awards in the United States and internationally.
 She is an eleven-time recipient of the National Endowment for the Arts Choreography Fellowship.
 Fenley received a Bessie Award for Choreography in 1985 for her work Cenotaph and again in 1988 for State of Darkness.
-Fenley received a 2000 Foundation for Contemporary Arts Grants to Artists Award.
+Fenley received a 2000 Foundation for Contemporary Arts Grants to Artists Award, The Greenwich Collection, LIATIS, the Asian Cultural Council and the Cadbury Trust.
 She is a Guggenheim Fellow (2008), a Fellow of the American Academy in Rome (2008) and recipient of the American Masterpieces Initiative from the National Endowment of the Arts (2010).

 Fenley is a member of many professional arts organizations such as the Atlantic Center for the Arts, American Dance Guild, Asian Cultural Council, CHIME Mentorship program, Dance USA, International Dance Council and New York Live Arts.
 She is the Executive Director of the Momenta Foundation which she founded in 1986.